Tips for Solving Crossword Puzzles

 Fill in the Blanks

-The fill-in-the-blank clues are some of the most straightforward clues to solve to get initial letters on the grid.
+The fill-in-the-blank clues are some of the most straightforward clues to solve the crossword puzzle, to get initial letters on the grid.
 They are easy to find on the clue list, and having a few of these clues solved can make the following clues slightly easier.

 Fill In What You Already Know